ddrown/teensy-ntp/README.md

 Software:
 * put https://github.com/ddrown/teensy41_ethernet in your Arduino libraries folder

 For the GPS module, you just need PPS, serial output at 115200, and ZDA NMEA messages enabled.
-If you need a different GPS serial speed, adjust `BAUD_SERIAL`
+If you need a different GPS serial speed or need to use the RMC NMEA message, see the `settings.h` file.

 For tests, see the `test/` directory.
 It uses the ArduinoFake mock environment, which uses the FakeIt mock system and Unity unit tests.